+Housing layouts will be expected to meet the following requirements:

-- a) The street scene should incorporate variations in form and detail; the positioning of dwellings in relation to the road should be varied to create a stepped/staggered street scene. - b) Developers will be encouraged to ensure site permeability via roadways to allow integration of the proposed development into existing areas of built development. - c) Designs should include open green spaces of appropriate scale and quality in order to promote health and wellbeing. - d) Housing should be positioned to minimise the overlooking of adjacent properties and to reduce the transference of air-borne sound between properties.
+- a) The street scene should incorporate variations in form and detail; the positioning of dwellings in relation to the road should be varied to create a stepped/staggered street scene (NPPF paras.
+127, 130, 132, 176 & 177). - b) Developers will be expected to ensure site permeability via roadways to allow integration of the proposed development into existing areas of built development (Kent Design Guide Para.

-&lt;sup>6 NPPF paras.
-125, 127, 128 and 172.

-$^{7}$ Kent Design Guide Para.
 2.3 Designing for Movement.
-'Developments must be easy to move through in all directions.'

-&lt;sup>8 Kent Design Guide 2.2.6 Protection from noise and visual privacy.

-Policy BD3 Layout (continued)

-- e) The layout of any housing development should be such as to create an impression of organic growth over time.
-To achieve this, a large variation in style and material finishes in any one group of houses, or development, should be avoided. - f) A generally straight or gently curving road layout through developments is preferred rather than meandering roads which do not reflect local character and design. - g) Road narrowing or other design features, including planting, to be put in place to reduce traffic speeds, minimising the use of signs. - h) Development must be well integrated into the surrounding landscape.

-3.4 A mix of indigenous tree planting must be incorporated to give an aesthetically pleasing street view, to reflect the rural locality and minimise the impact on the AONB.
+'Developments must be easy to move through in all directions.'). - c) Designs should include open green spaces of appropriate scale and quality in order to promote health and wellbeing. - d) Housing should be positioned to minimise the overlooking of adjacent properties and to reduce the transference of air-borne sound between properties (Kent Design Guide 2.2.6 Protection from noise and visual privacy). - e) The layout of any housing development should be such as to create an impression of organic growth over time.
+To achieve this, a large variation in style and material finishes in any one group of houses, or development, should be avoided. - f) A generally straight or gently curving road layout through developments is preferred rather than meandering roads which do not reflect local character and design (Kent Design Guide Para.
+2.3 Designing for Movement.
+Page 130 Reference 'Lane' applicable to rural sites next to village centres or within small village centres where these are not built up). - g) Road narrowing or other design features, including planting, to be put in place to reduce traffic speeds, minimising the use of signs. - h) Development must be well integrated into the surrounding landscape. - 155.
+A mix of indigenous tree planting must be incorporated to give an aesthetically pleasing street view, to reflect the rural locality and minimise the impact on the AONB.
 Attention should be paid to the Character Assessment for each Character Area.
-Benenden's designated important landscape character as an Area of Outstanding Natural Beauty (AONB) is of primary importance to residents of the parish, as noted at consultation meetings.
-It is this landscape character that the High Weald AONB Management Plan seeks to preserve and this Neighbourhood Development Plan contains planning policies and objectives that are complementary to this work.
+Benenden's designated important landscape character as an Area of Outstanding Natural Beauty (AONB) (TWBC Pre-Submission Local Plan Policies: EN 1, EN 18, EN, EN 19 & STR 8.
+NPPF para.
+176 & 177.
+High Weald AONB Management Plan 2019-2024) is of primary importance to residents of the parish, as noted at consultation meetings.
+It is this landscape character that the High Weald AONB Management Plan seeks to preserve and this Neighbourhood Development Plan contains planning policies and objectives that are complementary to this work. - 156.
+Native hedging (see Policies BD4 & LE8) should be planted to screen new developments from the roadway and passing traffic and designed to shield the public from air pollution.